Will I be allowed to swim or play badminton? SportSG answers questions on new Covid-19 rules

 ActiveSG may disallow competitive sports to take place at its venues.

-Q: I have a mixed-purpose facility that has a weights-training gym, exercise studio, outdoor pool, spa, am I required to close?
+Q: I have a mixed-purpose facility that has a weights-training gym, exercise studio, outdoor pool and spa.
+Am I required to close?

-A: The gym should be closed while the others may open if you are able to offer low-intensity physical activities, sport and exercises where all participants and instructors are wearing masks at all times and your participants, instructors and staff adhere to a more stringent set of SMMs as per the guidance above and as indicated in the updated SportSG guidance.
+A: The gym should be closed while the others may open if you are able to offer low-intensity physical activities, sports and exercises where all participants and instructors are wearing masks at all times and your participants, instructors and staff adhere to a more stringent set of SMMs as indicated in the updated SportSG guidelines.

 None of your facilities are allowed to offer weight, strength or resistance training of any form, and/or provide equipment for such training, as these are associated with strenuous activities.